 The essay is an important part of the admission decision process.
 Applicants may want to seek assistance from a proofreader, or other resource to assist with the essay.
-For more information on the MTSU Writing Center or to make an appointment, visit: https://www.mtsu.edu/writing-center/ or call 615- 904-8237.
-The writing center is located in Walker Library, Room 362 or you may email them at www.mtsu.edu/writing-center/ or you may
+For more information on the Margaret H. Ordoubadian University Writing Center at MTSU or to make an appointment, visit: https://writing-center.mtsu.edu/ or call 615- 904-8237.
+The writing center is located in Walker Library, Room 362 or you may email them at uwcenter@mtsu.edu/.